/

 Social Media

 Not all companies benefit to a measurable degree by having a presence on social media networks such as X (formerly Twitter), LinkedIn, Instagram, TikTok, Facebook, and Pinterest.
-However, many companies generate awareness for their product or service using one or more of these platforms.
+However, many companies raise awareness of their products or services using one or more of these platforms.

 Audience engagement on these platforms is critical to company success for certain companies.